Massive Ancient Statue Discovered Submerged In Mud In Cairo

 Of that colossal Wreck, boundless and bare

-The lone and level sands stretch far away."
+The lone and level sands stretch far away.

 That poem is widely believed to have been inspired by a broken statue of Ramses II that is now, like many priceless Egyptian artifacts, in the possession of the British Museum.